Walk, Run or Ride-A-Bike with ADEC

 Sign up today.
 Your registration fee includes a white (well, it won’t be white for long) T-shirt, a packet of color powder, and food at the finish line — because you earned it.

-Last year we introduced a Color Our World 5K to the Ride-A-Bike line-up, but we made a discovery: The runners who signed up for the timing were not necessarily interested in being blasted with color powder.
+In 2018 we introduced a Color Our World 5K to the Ride-A-Bike line-up, but we made a discovery: The runners who signed up for the timing were not necessarily interested in being blasted with color powder.

 This year, the 5K will include color-safe zone for runners (although those that want to start in a cloud of color can do so).